arnavgholap/ArnavGholap/README.md

 <h3 align="center">I am a Computer Engineering Student at KJ Somaiya College of Engineering, Mumbai.</h3>
 <h3 align= "center">I am a technology geek and an avid traveller! ✈️🌎</h3>
 <h2 align="left">
-🚀 Some insights about me:
+🚀 Some information about me:
 </h2>

 - 🔭 I’m currently working as a **Business Analyst Intern at <a href="https://www.purplle.com">Purplle.com</a> (India's second largest beauty products retailer)**